/blog

 SECURITY 2026-05-05 · 8 min read

-An MCP server can advertise one tool schema during discovery, get approved by your team, then mutate that schema on a future deploy.
+The biggest MCP security gap nobody is talking about.
+An MCP server can advertise one tool schema during discovery, get approved, then mutate that schema on a future deploy.
 Your agent doesn't notice.
 Your LLM doesn't notice either.
-We walk through the attack, why it matters, and how a 64-character SHA-256 fixes it.
+We walk through the attack and how a 64-character SHA-256 descriptor hash fixes it.

 Read post →